 Using Dropshipping for Impulse Buyers

 If you’re running a dropshipping store then you’ll also be able to make sales from impulse buyers.
-If you’re using Oberlo to run your dropshipping store then you can add low-cost dropshipped goods to your stores inventory — this are perfect for enticing impulse buyers.
+If you’re using Shopify to run your dropshipping store then you can add low-cost dropshipped goods to your store's inventory — this are perfect for enticing impulse buyers.
 Jewelery, clothing, accessories, and other products of this ilk are perfect for impulse buyers.

-Another benefit for running your store with Oberlo is that you’ll never need to worry about managing your stores inventory, as you’ll never carry any of your products.
+Another benefit of Shopify dropshipping is that you’ll never need to worry about managing your stores inventory, as you’ll never carry any of your products.
 Instead, when a customer orders a product from your store it’ll be shipped directly from your suppliers warehouse to your customers door.
 This business model, known as dropshipping, is ideal for ecommerce entrepreneurs.

 Now you know everything that you need to know about impulse buyers and how you can effectively target them — congratulations!
 If you’ve got any questions about impulse buying, or ecommerce in general, let us know in the comments section, we’re happy to help!